-The programs were successfully field-tested in 2016-17; all groups demonstrated large gains in knowledge of threat assessment and improved willingness to report threats to school officials after completing the programs.
+The programs were successfully field-tested in 2016-2017.
+All groups demonstrated large gains in knowledge of threat assessment and improved willingness to report threats to school officials after completing the programs.

-We encourage all students aged 12 and up and parents to complete these programs.
+We encourage all students ages 12 and up and parents to complete these programs.
 We also encourage parents to be available to discuss any questions your child may have after viewing the program.
 Please address any questions about LCPS threat assessment policy and threat reporting to your child’s school administrator.

 This 15 minute program is a way to learn about the threat assessment process used in your school and how it can prevent violence.
 You will be asked to identify your school, but not yourself, when completing the online program.
 By the end of the program, parents/students will know/understand: